 Frédéric Boutet: The Ghost of M. Imberger (conclusion)

-After all, it may be that Andrée acquitted herself thus from family duty, making this her own, simply from respect for the customs of her husband towards this young man who’d been in his charge.
-One must not excuse the act given an indulgent explanation, more than the others.
+After all, it may be that Andrée acquitted herself thus from family duty, making it her own; or simply from respect for the customs of her husband towards this young man who’d been in his charge.
+One must not excuse the act one can explain charitably, more than another.

-I felt. at last, a cold exasperation.
-This business for me began to turn on a fixed idea.
+And so I felt at last a cold exasperation.
+This business began to turn for me on a fixed idea.
 I must determine Imberger alive or dead.
-Well, it was at the Mi-Carème that I found him dead…or alive.
+Well…it was at the Mi-Carème that I found him dead.
+Or alive.
 That evening, I was in the grand salon of a night café in Monmartre.
 It did not call itself a dancehall at that time, but amounted to the same thing.
 I admit I was not there altogether in connection with my work…I was feeling fatigued, annoyed, set on edge by these last weeks of fruitless inquiry.
-For a few hours, I desired a change of scene; without, however, neglecting to observe everything around me—as the night cafés are full of information.
+For a few hours, I desired a change of scene; not neglecting, however, to observe everything around me—as the night cafés are full of information.

 I had for half an hour watched the little women who danced in the middle of the room, when Maxence himself entered with a gang of friends.
-He was an habitué of the house; I had counted on seeing a little of him…while, for practical purposes, I was camouflaged so he could not recognize me.
+He was an habitué of the house; I had counted on seeing him…while, for practical purposes, I was camouflaged so that he could not recognize me.

-They sat themselves at a table not far from me, four men in tuxedos: Max himself, and a fat, hearty glad-hander that I knew a little, having asked him for information on recent activities before the disappearance of M. Imberger.
-Also, two revelers without interest.
-With the men were three of the women, the little music hall dancers familiar to all the bars and nightclubs.
+They sat themselves at a table not far from mine, four men in tuxedos.
+Max himself, and a fat, hearty gladhander that I knew a little, having asked him for information on recent activities before the disappearance of M. Imberger.
+As well, two revelers without interest.
+With the men were three of the women, the little dancers familiar to all the bars and nightclubs.
 All three more or less were disguised as Persians, and one of them, a dainty blonde they called Cora, laughed and swayed, and lovingly caressed the irresistible Max.
 But she did not leave the line.

-The men began their supper with a dry champagne.
+The men’s supper began with a dry champagne.
 The room grew animated.
-I saw the dancers’ serpentine movements, the spangles and scarves, the mounting smiles of the men, the women drab and flirtatious, squealing.
+I saw the dancers’ serpentine movements, the spangles and scarves, the mounting smiles of the men, the women’s shopworn, squealing flirtations.
 All at once, they rose to perform.

 “Wait for me, wait for me, I’m going too!” cried little Cora, half-lying on Max and smoking a cigarette.
 “And then you’ll see, I will do something amazing!”